LaravelDaily/Laravel-Reservations-Course/course/09 - Registration to the Activity.md

 - Get the activity and check if the session is set.
 - Attach activity to the just registered user.
 - Send a Notification to the user.
-- Redirect to the `my activities` route with the success message.
+- Redirect to the `My activities` route with the success message.

 **app/Http/Controllers/Auth/RegisteredUserController.php**:
 ```php